Best 5 days in Oahu itinerary: Covers whole island!

 Waikiki Beach

-Spend the rest of the day on Waikiki beach which is one of the most popular beaches in Honolulu.
+Spend the rest of the day on Waikiki Beach, which is one of the most popular beaches in Honolulu.
+If hiking Diamond Head is not for you, you can spend the entire day at Waikiki Beach; there is plenty to do here.

-You can partake in the wide range of water activities that are available here or just spend your day relaxing on the beach, it’s up to you!
-After the morning hike you have earned it!
+You can partake in the wide range of water activities that are available here or spend your day relaxing on the beach.
+It’s up to you!
+After the morning hike, you have earned it!

 Top things to do on Waikiki Beach:

 On Waikiki beach, I took a Submarine ride with my family as I was curious to see what the bottom of the ocean looked like!
-It was amazing and we even saw some marine life like turtles, fish and even a scuba diver!
+It was sandy 🙂 And we even saw some marine life like turtles, fish, and even a scuba diver!
 We also saw some sunken ship artifacts.

-In the evening I highly recommend taking a Catamaran sunset cruise and watching the spectacular Hawaiian sunset.
+In the evening, I highly recommend taking a sunset cruise and watching the spectacular Hawaiian sunset.

 After exploring the Waikiki neighborhood on Day 1 and spending some amazing time on Waikiki beach, on Day 2 we will explore other areas in Honolulu city.

-Start your morning with a short but amazing hike to the Manoa Falls.
+Start your morning with a short but amazing hike to Manoa Falls.
+This should take around 2 to 4 hours in the morning.

-Use the rest of day 2 to explore other areas in Honolulu listed below if you’d like or go back to your hotel / resort / nearby beach.
+Use the rest of day 2 to explore other areas in Honolulu listed below if you’d like, or relax at your hotel pool or nearby beach.

 Manoa Falls hike

-Waterfall hikes are very popular in Hawaii and Manoa Falls hike is one of the best waterfall hikes.
-This is a very scenic hike through a lush rainforest and bamboo forest and the 150 feet tall waterfall is just spectacular.
+Waterfall hikes are very popular in Hawaii, and the Manoa Falls hike is one of the best waterfall hikes.
+It is a scenic short hike through a stunning rainforest with a rewarding waterfall at the end.

-The hike is less than 2 miles round trip and has some elevation of around 600 feet.
-The hike is not paved, and muddy and can be wet if it rained recently.
+The hike is less than 2 miles round trip and has an elevation of around 600 feet.
+The hike is not paved, and it can be wet and muddy if it rained recently.
+It was muddy when we went during the winter holidays.

 Pearl Harbor National Memorial